What Are Mycotoxins?

 Mycotoxins are chemicals that moulds release as a defense mechanism to compete with other microorganisms in their environment.

 Mycotoxins are microscopic, fat-soluble toxins produced by mould.
 They can be inhaled, ingested, or absorbed through the skin and are found in air, dust, and on surfaces—even when no visible mould is present.
-Because of their extreme toxicity, some have been studied as biological weapons.
+Because of their extreme toxicity, some have been studied as biological weapons1.
 Mycotoxins are the cause of mould illness and a major cause of chronic health problems.

 They are incredibly small, measuring about 0.1 micron, which means they can pass easily through building materials and remain in the air or dust even after visible mould has been removed.
 You can’t see or smell them, yet they can linger long after remediation if not properly addressed.

-Because mycotoxins are lipophilic (fat-loving), they can pass through skin, cell membranes, and even the blood-brain barrier.
+Because mycotoxins are lipophilic (fat-loving), they can pass through skin, cell membranes, and even the blood-brain barrier2.
 This allows them to accumulate in fatty tissues and organs, contributing to persistent symptoms long after initial exposure.

 Because they’re so small and pervasive, even hidden mould can make you sick—such as mould behind walls, under floors, or inside HVAC systems.